otse/apolune/README.md

 `Mover` is a destination for physics.
 Niy

-`Mothership` the hangar. also hangar-related apparatus
+`Hangar` the hangar. also hangar-related apparatus

 `Ship` todo: refactor move to craft?